pileks/siws-rs/README.md

 `SiwsMessage` is analogous to Solana Wallet Standard's `SolanaSignInInput`, while `SiwsOutput` is analogous to `SolanaSignInOutput`.

 Using these, you can verify the sign in request, and validate the sign-in message.

-### End-to-end example

 You will mainly want to use the `SiwsOutput` struct, as its primary purpose is to provide you with simple methods to verify its signature.

+However, if you wish to validate the SIWS Message (which you should), you can extract it from `SiwsOutput`'s `signed_message` field using `SiwsMessage::try_from`.

+### An End-to-end example

-The below example code shows a complete program using `actix-web` and `siws` to receive a JSON object containing the SIWS Output, creating a SIWS message from it, verifying the signature and validating the message.
+The below example code shows a complete Rust program using `actix-web`, `time`, and `siws` to receive a JSON object containing the SIWS Output, creating a SIWS message from it, verifying the signature and validating the message.

 `Cargo.toml`:
 ```toml filename="Cargo.toml"